xtreme1-io/xtreme1/README.md

 ### Start all services

 Enter into the release package directory, and execute the following command to start all services.
 If everything shows ok in console, you can open address `http://localhost:8190` in your favorite browser (Chrome recommend) to try out Xtreme1.
+You can replace `localhost` to ip address if you want to access from another computer.

 ```bash
 docker compose up